 - Nintendo Labo (all sets)*

-Remember, it is possible to play these games on your Lite (except Labo - see below), you'll just need a pair of Joy-Con, something to prop up your Switch Lite and exceptional vision to see what you're doing on that 5.5 inch screen.
+Remember, it is still possible to play these games on your Lite (except Labo - see below), you'll just need a pair of Joy-Con, something to prop up your Switch Lite and exceptional vision to see what you're doing on that 5.5 inch screen.
 Only the latter entry on the list presents truly insurmountable problems (scroll down for more details).

 How do I know if a Switch game doesn't support Handheld Mode?